A vector of strings:

 ## [1] "Bravo"

-To see all elements from the second to the fourth:
+# Returns all elements from the 2nd to the 4th

 ## [1] "Bravo" "Charlie" "Delta"